-Analyze and Manage Data: Anticipating business outcomes and uncovering new opportunities are assisted with the management and analysis available through the SCP.
+Analyze and Manage Data: Anticipating business outcomes and uncovering new opportunities are assisted via the management and analysis available through the SCP.

-Impactful and actionable insights are to see using predictive analysis and machine learning in real-time.
+Impactful and actionable insights are seen using predictive analysis and machine learning in real-time.

 Software as a Service (SAP SaaS)

-SAP’s SaaSs make use of SAP’s IaaS options and PaaS.
+SAP’s SaaSs makes use of SAP’s IaaS options and PaaS.
 Therefore, SaaS is the top of the SAP cloud computing pyramid.

-The advantages of SAP’s SaaSs in compare to on-premise applications are:
+The advantages of SAP’s SaaSs in comparison to on-premise applications are:

-- faster adoption of SAP technology updates and upgrades (automatically the newest version)
+- faster adoption of SAP technology updates and upgrades (automatically receiving the newest version)

 - easy integration with other SAP SaaSs and on-premise applications

-- ability to integrate easily third-party applications to work with SAP SaaS applications
+- easy ability to integrate third-party applications to work with SAP SaaS applications

-- not to have to buy, set up, and maintain any hardware or software
+- no need to buy, set up, and maintain any hardware or software

 - easily accessible from a web browser

-Most of SAP’s SaaSs are former applications of companies that SAP bought.
+Most of SAP’s SaaSs are former applications from companies that SAP bought.